Gladiators (Australian TV series) series 1

 The first series of Gladiators began airing on Seven Network on 29 April 1995 following successful versions of the Gladiators format in United States, United Kingdom and Finland.
 The series closely resembled the UK series albeit with just four events and the Eliminator.

 Fifteen episodes were filmed in a progressive competition at the Brisbane Entertainment Centre between 24 March and 2 April.
 Kimberley Joseph and Aaron Pedersen presented the show whilst play by play commentary was by Tony Schibeci.
 John Alexander acted as referee and John Forsyth as assistant referee.
 Cheerleaders performed in the background of the events.

 Winners of the heats received a Sony music system and a selection of CD's valued to $2,000.
 The runners up received a set of gym apparatus.
-The winners of the final won a car.
+The winners of the final won a car (Hyundai Sonata).